Beauty and the Beast

 Photo by Brittany Sue Hines

 This company of teenagers is a touchstone of our work at the Barn, both in their own training, as well as for the Children’s Theater Series they provide to our community.
-We want these young artists to continue creating vibrant theater, connecting with peers, and exploring creativity in these unprecedented times.
-This will remain a production/performance-based learning opportunity, but with the structure of working online, we are able to expand our work to include more masterclasses with theater professionals across the country, and work on a variety of one-on-one skills.
+We were thrilled to allow these young artists to continue creating vibrant theater, connecting with peers, and exploring creativity in these unprecedented times.
+The 2020 Junior Intern Company remained a production/performance-based learning opportunity, but with the structure of working online, we were able to expand our work to include more masterclasses with theater professionals across the country, and work on a variety of one-on-one skills.

 The Pirates of Penzance

 Want to watch our virtual performances and listen to our Shakespeare podcast?